Patronages of the Immaculate Conception

-On 22 August 2013, Pope Benedict XVI granted a decree of Canonical coronation towards a venerated Marian image in Louisiana bearing the same patronal title.

 Brazil

 The Blessed Virgin Mary is the patroness of Brazil under the localized title Our Lady of Aparecida (Our Lady of Immaculate Conception (who) Appeared).

 On 8 December 1904 Pope Pius X granted a canonical coronation to the Brazilian image.
 The decree mentions the 1904 solid gold crown given to the image (assumingly from Isabel, Princess Imperial of Brazil).
 The devotion was researched and approved by Cardinal Camillo Laurenti, Prefect of the Sacred Congregation of Rites.
 The papal bull was signed and witnessed by Cardinal Eugenio Pacelli.

 Pope Pius XI declared Mary under this title patroness of Brazil through a bull of 16 July 1930, signed by Cardinal Secretary of State Eugenio Pacelli.
 The decree indicated that Pope Leo XIII granted the approval on the devotion of the image under the title Nossa Senhora de Conceicao Aparecida (stylized as Fossa Behihora de Gonceigao Apparecida).

 Pope John XXIII granted a Pontifical decree of coronation Quidquid ad Pietatam on 17 August 1961 for a namesake image in Conselheiro Lafaiete for Archbishop Caruana, crowned in 1963.

 Pope Paul VI granted the image her first golden rose on 12 August 1967.
 Pope John Paul II consecrated a new shrine of the Immaculate Conception and on the same date raised it to the rank of minor basilica on 4 July 1980.